appgardenstudios/hyaline/www/content/docs/explanation/extract-current.md

 ![Extracting Code](_img/extract-current-extracting-code.svg)

 The code that is extracted is organized into systems and stored as files associated with a code source.
 You can have any number of files associated with a code source, and any number of code sources associated with a system.
-For example, you could have frontend source code separated from backend source code separate4d from infrastructure code.
+For example, you could have frontend source code separated from backend source code separated from infrastructure code.

 The code that is extracted is placed into a data set that is stored in sqlite.
 Please see the [data set reference](../reference/data-set.md) for more information.